Students > FAQ Page

 Does my undergraduate degree need to be in political science?

 No!
-In fact, MPA and MPP students possess a wide variety of undergraduate majors, including economics, environmental affairs, foreign languages, biological sciences, sociology, religion, history, math, etc. Some schools prefer that you have taken some quantitative courses (i.e. statistics, economics) before you enter the program, while others may allow you to take quantitative courses while you pursue your MPA or MPP.
+In fact, MPA and MPP students possess a wide variety of undergraduate majors, including economics, environmental affairs, languages, biology, sociology, religion, history, math, etc. Some schools prefer that you have taken some quantitative courses (i.e. statistics, economics) before you enter the program, while others may allow you to take quantitative courses while you pursue your MPA or MPP.

 Should I choose a NASPAA-accredited program?